 Mythological Being of Reflection by Markus Gabriel is first chapter in book called Mythology Madness and Laughter.
 Second and third chapters of book are by Slovoj Zizek.

-Markus Gabriel’s chapter on Mythology and Reflection tours classic byways of academic philosophy, he working-horse digs through great philosophers orientations on meaning, and dutifully goes in at outer edges of language – where with great fascination (however under the encumbrance of duty to religion) philosophers turn with Homeric attempt/contempt to refine define the sublime.
+Markus Gabriel’s chapter on Mythology and Reflection tours classic byways of academic philosophy, rocking-horse digs through great philosophers orientations on meaning, and doting chivalrously on the language, punctiliously too, goes in at outer edges of the language – where with great fascination philosophers turn with keen Homeric attempt to define, refine constants, variables, conditions of being & consciousness, and of meaning and the sublime.

-Yes where meaning (in terms of being) pushes up against the limits of experience (and corrupts with impossibility), Gabriel sorts (snorts) and sifts, starting straight off with Sets.
-Subsets and domains.
-Which are a mathematical way to ascribe place to interacting particulars.
-Philosophy created math as a way to describe solids, space and number.
+Gabriel sorts and sifts through an appropriation of mathematical thinking, starting straight off with sets.
+Also known as domains.
+Domains/sets are a mathematical tool used to ascribe structure and placement to interacting particulars.
+Philosophy created maths as a way to describe solids, space and number.

 Thoughts hit up against what hurts/asserts as an absolute negative and then philosophy vies desperately to find a cut between what is of it and what is not, except that all it is is language and suddenly words start turning loops, seemingly impossible to adequately domain, to set absolute –